-> Connie J. Merwine, Esquire
+Connie J. Merwine, Esquire

-IN THE COURT OF COMMON PLEAS OF MONROE COUNTY FORTY-THIRD JUDICIAL DISTRICT COMMONWEALTH OF PENNSYLVANIA

-COMMONWEAL OMMONWEALTH OF PENNSYLVANIA

-Sue Brown : NO. DR

-Plaintiff NO. CV

-1

-vs. :

-1

-Steve Brown, :

-Defendant : CIVI IL ACTIO ON - IN DIVORCE

-COMPLAINT IN DIVORCE

-TO THE HONORABLE, Judge of the Court:

-AND NOW, comes Plaintiff, Sue Brown by and through her attorneys, MERWINE HANYON &

-KASPSZYK, LLP, who seeks to obtain a Decree in Divorce from the above named Defendant, Steve Brown, upon the grounds hereinafter more fully set forth:

-- Plaintiff, Sue Brown, is an adult individual and Pennsylvania resident whose mailing address is 123 Creek Lane, East Stroudsburg PA 11111. - Defendant, Steve Brown, is an adult individual whose last known address is 123 Creek Lane, East Stroudsburg PA 11111. - Plaintiff and Defendant have been bona fide residents in the Commonwealth for at least six (6) months immediately previous to the filing of this Complaint. - The Plaintiff and Defendant were married on February 4, 1991 in Allentown Pennsylvania. - There have been no prior actions of divorce or for annulment between the parties. - Plaintiff avers that there are no children under the age of 18. - The marriage is irretrievably broken. - 8.
-Plaintiff has been advised that counseling is available and that Plaintiff may have the right to request that the Court require the parties to participate in counseling.

-Plaintiff requests the Court to enter a decree of divorce for the following reasons:
+IN THE COURT OF COMMON PLEAS OF MONROE COUNTY FORTY-THIRD JUDICIAL DISTRICT COMMONWEALTH OF PENNSYLVANIA Sue Brown NO. DR Plaintiff NO. CV : 15.
+Steve Brown, : CIVIL ACTION - IN DIVORCE Defendant COMPLAINT IN DIVORCE TO THE HONORABLE, Judge of the Court: AND NOW, comes Plaintiff, Sue Brown by and through her attorneys, MERWINE HANYON & KASPSZYK, LLP, who seeks to obtain a Decree in Divorce from the above named Defendant, Steve Brown, upon the grounds hereinafter more fully set forth: Ι. Plaintiff, Sue Brown, is an adult individual and Pennsylvania resident whose mailing address is 123 Creek Lane, East Stroudsburg PA 11111.
+Defendant, Steve Brown, is an adult individual whose last known address is 123 Creek Lane, East 2.
+Stroudsburg PA 11111. ٩.
+Plaintiff and Defendant have been bona fide residents in the Commonwealth for at least six (6) months immediately previous to the filing of this Complaint.
+4. The Plaintiff and Defendant were married on February 4, 1991 in Allentown Pennsylvania.
+5. There have been no prior actions of divorce or for annulment between the parties.
+Plaintiff avers that there are no children under the age of 18.
+6. 7.
+The marriage is irretrievably broken.
+8. Plaintiff has been advised that counseling is available and that Plaintiff may have the right to request that the Court require the parties to participate in counseling.
+9. Plaintiff requests the Court to enter a decree of divorce for the following reasons: